What is the FRAX tool and what does it mean?

-Over the past few months, I have been doing my best to go through the details of DEXA scans to help make them more understandable.
-Many of you have asked me what they mean, and I am trying to help you sort through them!
+Over the past few months, I have been working diligently to review the details of DEXA scans to make them easily understandable.
+Many of you have asked me what they mean, and I'm trying to help you sort through them.

 Before you ask, let me tell you, it is NOT included in all DEXA scan reports.
 Just like the trabecular bone score (TBS) is in some reports and not others, the FRAX tool is not always a part of your DEXA report.